WernerVdM97/Masters-Thesis/README.md

-# MEng Insdustrial Engineering Thesis
+# MEng Industrial Engineering Thesis
 ## A genetic algorithm based model tree forest

 This thesis presents an ensemble approach that reduces the high variance error exhibited by